lumen-oss/lumen-oss.github.io/docs/tutorial/05-making-the-application.md

 title: Making the CLI Application
 ---

-`lux` expects to find code under either a `src/` or `lua/` directory.
+Lux expects to find code under either a `src/` or `lua/` directory.
 For this series, we'll store our code under `src/`.

 Inside the project directory (where your `lux.toml` resides) create a `src/main.lua` file.
-This acts as the main file `lux` will execute.
+This acts as the main file Lux will execute.

-Here's the output of `tree .` after creating the file:
+Here's what your project directory should look like after creating the file:
 ```sh title="tree ."
 .
 ├── lux.toml